Academic Definitions

 Common Examinations

-Some multi-section courses use a common examination time, as indicated on the Schedule of Final Exams.
+Some face-to-face and hybrid multi-section courses use a common examination time, as indicated on the Schedule of Courses (Regular Exams) and on the Schedule of Final Exams.

-No courses other than those listed on the final examination schedule may use a common examination time.
+Only approved courses (with days and times listed on the Schedule of Courses or listed on the final examination schedule) may use a common examination time.
 On the Morgantown location, common examinations may only be administered for courses in which the total course enrollment exceeds 500 students or there are more than 20 sections of the course.
-Finals are held in the location of the regularly scheduled class meeting unless students are otherwise notified.

 If a department wants a course to be considered for a common final examination, the unit will need to demonstrate that it is not possible to generate multiple equivalent exams from a test bank, or that, because of documented issues of academic dishonesty, a common examination is required to ensure the integrity of the test.
+Common examinations are approved at the course level, so all sections of a course must follow the common examination schedule.
 Requests for a common final examination must be reviewed by the Academic Policy Committee, which will make a recommendation to the appropriate provost.

 Last Week of Classes and Preparation Days